New Special Issue of Parliamentary History: Settler Colonialism and Parliamentary Democracy – Histories and Legacies

 History Department, University of Exeter

-From humanity’s weird history with fire to Putin’s parallels with 19th-century US imperialism, here are this week’s top picks in imperial and global history.
+A US presidential inauguration special, here are this week’s top picks in imperial and global history.

 Continue reading “This Week’s Top Picks in Imperial & Global History”